Jonathan-Chia/portfolio/bayesian/LightweightMMM.md

 ![](image.png)

-Each of these bars represents a different marketing channel (names idden because it is confidential).
+Each of these bars represents a different marketing channel (names hidden because it is confidential).

 Based on this info, I would next design an experiment: